 Fernando Q. Gouvêa

-Carter Professor and Chair
+Carter Professor of Mathematics

 I work in the Department of Mathematics and Statistics at Colby College.
 The links will take you to the department home page and the Colby home page.
 There's also an official professional profile page.